 Minnesota Hunting Club:

 There are more than 8.2 million acres of hunting land in Minnesota which provide a great opportunity for hunters to hunt big and small games.
 Species that can be hunt in this land in large amount include Bear, Deer, Elk, Grouse, Mourning Dove, Pheasant, Prairie Chicken, and many others.
 All the hunters who want to hunt on public or private lands must possess a valid hunting license and a permit for hunting.
+Public Hunting Lands for Sale in Minnesota can be found here.
 Hunting permits can be taken by online registration or by on-site registration depending upon the rules and regulations of the hunting property.
 People who are physically challenged can also hunt on the hunting lands in their designated areas in most of the hunting lands.
 Public hunting lands in this state do not provide facilities like restrooms, campsites, washrooms, food corners etc. but they all are available in the private hunting lands.
 Most hunters in this state prefer to visit private hunting lands as visitors are not allowed in such places and hunters can hunt the desired animals in a secure and crowd free environment.
 Moreover, hunters are allowed to bring their pets on hunting lands but they must be leashed.
 Like other states, Minnesota also does not allow hunters to carry alcoholic drinks and drugs to the hunting lands.

 Hunting Land for Lease in Minnesota: